 accessed with empty block discarding turned off.
 If "

 crypt" discarding is enabled even on encrypted file

 all" discarding is unconditionally enabled.

-Configure various aspects of Verity data integrity for the OS
+Configure various aspects of Verity data integrity for the OS image.
+Option

-up the Verity integrity protection.
+Verity integrity protection.
+Option

---root-hash-sig= expects the path to a file
+--root-hash-sig= specifies the path to a file

-directly in the image, using the Verity mechanisms in the Discoverable Partitions Specification.
+in the image, using the Verity mechanisms in the Discoverable Partitions Specification.

 On success, 0 is returned, a non-zero failure code otherwise.